You want smart political talk without the meltdowns?

 After the show, Melanie Morgan and Al Franken wouldn't leave her alone, insisting on continuing the argument.

-And then he goes on, he approached me backstage, angrily called me out on those numbers and insisted he would prove that he was right.
+And then he goes on, he approached me backstage, angrily called me out on those numbers, and insisted he would prove that he was right.

 And he wouldn't leave me alone.

-He kept following me, and as a woman, his presence, proximity to me, felt very threatening and intimidating.
+And as a woman, his presence, proximity to me, felt very threatening and intimidating.

 I didn't realize his creepy behavior after the show.